On the Robustness of Vision Transformers to Adversarial Examples: White-Box Security and Transferability

 where $n_{h}$ is the number of attention heads per layer, $n_{l}$ is the number of attention layers, $W_{l,i}^{(att)}$ is the attention weight matrix in each attention head, $I$ is the identity matrix and $x$ is the input image.
 This technique takes into account the attention flow from each layer of the transformer to the next layer, including the effect of skip connections.
 The attention values from the different attention heads within the same layer are averaged, and the attention values are recursively multiplied between different layers.

-\textbf{Experimental Results:} We demonstrate the SAGA results by attacking a simple ensemble for CIFAR-10, CIFAR-100 and ImageNet.
-We use $1000$ clean correctly identified examples with the same attack parameters as described in section~\ref{sec:whitebox}.
+\textbf{Experimental Results:} We demonstrate the SAGA results by attacking a simple ensemble of Vision Transformers and Big Transfer Models for CIFAR-10, CIFAR-100 and ImageNet.
+We use $1000$ clean correctly identified examples with the same attack parameters as described in Section~\ref{sec:whitebox}.
 For CIFAR-10 and CIFAR-100, we use Bit-M-R101x3 and ViT-L-16.
 For ImageNet, we use Bit-M-R152x4 and ViT-L-16.
 We also test two other simple attacks which are denoted in Figure~\ref{fig:SAGA} as 'Basic' and 'Single MIM'.
 The basic attack is a combination of the model gradients without weighted coefficients and self-attention included.
 The single MIM attack is the best transfer attack on the ensemble as reported from Table~\ref{table:transfer}.
 Here we use MIM as opposed to FGSM or PGD in the 'Single MIM' attack as we experimentally found MIM samples to transfer better.

 The main contribution of this attack is to demonstrate that Vision Transformer/Big Transfer type of ensembles are not secure under a white-box adversary.
 This is precisely what is shown in Figure~\ref{fig:SAGA}.
 SAGA has an attack success rate of $74.0\%$, $84.4\%$ and $91.8\%$ on the ensemble for CIFAR-10, CIFAR-100 and ImageNet, respectively.
 In Figure~\ref{fig:SAGA}, we also show SAGA outperforms the two other white-box multi-model attacks across all datasets.
-The most important result is shown here, that a transformer/CNN white-box ensemble is not secure.
-However, there are many details we omit for brevity such as hyperparameter selection for SAGA and attacks on Transformer/ResNet ensembles which can be found in the supplementary material.
+For brevity, many details are omitted here such as the hyperparameter selection for SAGA and attacks on Transformer/ResNet ensembles.
+We provide this information fully in the supplementary material.